fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 There are four types of enemies: threats, hitters, bosses, and fillers.

-- <em>Threats</em> exist to soak up hits.
+- _Threats_ exist to soak up hits.
 They look big and dangerous, they get in the PCs’ faces, and they absorb both stress and attention.
 Threats have large stress tracks, and can usually absorb at least a mild consequence.
 Their skills tend to be defensive, and their stunts usually let them grab the PCs’ attention and hold it.
-- <em>Hitters</em> deal damage.
+- _Hitters_ deal damage.
 They can’t take much punishment, but they hit really hard.
 Their peak skill is usually Fight, Shoot, or a setting-specific equivalent.
 Their stress tracks are small, and they can rarely absorb consequences.
 Their stunts focus on hurting the PCs.
-- <em>Bosses</em> are the lynchpins of an organization.
+- _Bosses_ are the lynchpins of an organization.
 You’ll typically include one or two at most in a conflict, and they’re often powerful.
 They have multiple high skills, can always absorb at least a mild consequence, and always have stunts.
 Their stunts’ uses depend on their purpose in the fight.
 Some might be built to deal damage, others to avoid attention.
-- <em>Fillers</em> are everyone else.
+- _Fillers_ are everyone else.
 These are paper people, enemies who exist as color, fragile minions who let the PCs look cool while taking them down.
 They never have consequences and rarely have a stress track with more than two boxes.
 They can act and be taken down as groups, don’t have stunts, and typically are good at only one thing.